jansvolue/energy-smp-docs/docs/mesh/concepts/modelling/xy-sets.md

 # XY-sets

 An XY-set is a set of two-dimensional curves.
-Mesh supports storing XY-sets in XY-set XY-set attributes, which can be versioned or unversioned.
-This document will explain what XY-curves and XY-sets are, how Mesh XY-set attributes are structured, and how you can use the Mesh Python SDK to access the XY-sets in those attributes.
+Mesh supports storing XY-sets in XY-set attributes, which can be versioned or unversioned.
+This document will explain what XY-curves and XY-sets are, and how Mesh XY-set attributes are structured.

 ## XY curves